Cassandra Extavour: Science career

 Extavour received an Honors BSc at the University of Toronto.
-Her Ph.D. thesis was on germ cell selection in genetic mosaics and was published in 2001 in PNAS.
+Her Ph.D. thesis under Antonio García-Bellido was on germ cell selection in genetic mosaics and was published in 2001 in PNAS.

-In 2003 Extavour did a study at Cambridge University on the mechanisms of germ cell formation that showed animal germ cells were likely specified by inductive signals more often than previously thought.
-This went against the mainstream scientific view at the time that animal germ cells are usually specified by maternally inherited determinants.
+In 2003 Extavour conducted a study at Cambridge University on the mechanisms of germ cell formation that showed animal germ cells were likely specified by inductive signals more often than previously thought.
+This went against the mainstream scientific view that animal germ cells are usually specified by maternally inherited determinants.
 During a 2013 interview with Quanta Magazine, she explained the concepts of this research as such: "Before there is even an embryo, the molecular content of some cells predetermines them to develop as either germ or soma.
 In other organisms, there is instead a signaling mechanism: An embryonic cell receives chemical signals from neighboring cells that activate (or repress) the genes that allow for germ-line function."

-In 2007 she started her independent laboratory in the Department of Organismic and Evolutionary Biology at Harvard University as an Assistant Professor.
-She was promoted to Associate Professor in 2011 and to Full Professor in 2014.
+In 2007 Extavour founded her independent laboratory in the Department of Organismic and Evolutionary Biology at Harvard University as an assistant professor.
+She was promoted to associate professor in 2011 and to full professor in 2014.
 Some of Extavour's research during this period showed that bone morphogenetic proteins (BMPs) can help to induce primordial germ cells (PGCs) in the early stages of embryo development in a cricket.
 Extavour and her colleagues were able to specify that two BMPs, BMP8b and BMP4, help induce PGCs in this insect.
 This is significant because it was the first demonstration of a specific signaling pathway operating in the induction of embryonic germ cells in an Invertebrate.

 From 2010 to 2015 Extavour directed a national research collaborative called EDEN, which stands for Evo-Devo-Eco (evolutionary-developmental-ecological) Network.
 The organization, funded by the National Science Foundation, encouraged scientists to develop and share tools and techniques for use in a broader spectrum of organisms than the traditionally studied laboratory model organisms.
 Extavour believes that a number of deep evolutionary questions cannot be answered by examining only one organism, and thus hopes that science will move past the model organism paradigm.